TSS, Inc. (TSSI) CEO Anthony Angelini on Q1 2020 Results - Earnings Call Transcript

 Operator

-Thank you, Anthony.
-[Operator Instruction] And we have a question from Yaron Naymark [ph] from First Main Capital [ph].
+[Operator Instruction] And we have a question from Yaron Naymark from First Main Capital [ph].
 Go ahead.

 Hey, guys.
 Thanks for all the color, thanks for all the color.
 I guess so you – I think you said that we should expect profitability for Q2, as well as the back half, just curious, what the underlying assumption on that is for the reseller business, as well as the core legacy business?
 Thanks.